discordjs/guide/guide/slash-commands/advanced-creation.md

 	);
 ```

+#### Next steps

-That's a lot of different features!
-If you'd like to learn more about the different ways you can reply to slash commands, checkout out [Replying to slash commands](/slash-commands/replying).
-Or for more information on handling the different types of options covered on this page, refer to [Parsing options](/slash-commands/parsing-options)
+For more information on receiving and parsing the different types of options covered on this page, refer to [Parsing options](/slash-commands/parsing-options.md), or for more general information on how you can respond to slash commands, check out [Response methods](/slash-commands/response-methods.md).